marcialu/MyTickets/README.md

 # Student-My-Tickets
-The Tickets for the student account.
+Screen for the student own Tickets